Diabetes is a condition of abnormal levels of glucose in the blood.

 Serious infections, such as abscesses, urgently require surgical removal of decaying tissue or amputation.

-Surgical treatment for Charcot’s foot includes operative stabilization (fusion), as well as correction of the deformity that has occurred.
+Surgical treatment for Charcot’s foot includes operative stabilization (fusion) and correction of the deformity.

-Vascular diseases can be treated by vascular surgeons with the use of arterial bypass procedures.
+Vascular diseases can be treated by vascular surgeons using arterial bypass procedures.

-Gangrene treatment can be carried out with a partial foot amputation or a below-knee amputation.
+Gangrene treatment can be carried out with a partial foot or a below-knee amputation.

 Smoking can affect the flow of the smaller blood vessels in the feet and cause wounds to heal very slowly.